BoraxMan/Sanspam/README.md

 colourscheme
 	The colour scheme to use.
 Options are "neon", "blue" and "white".

+allowsmallterm
+	By default, spaminex will report an error if the terminal is less than 80x25.
+	But if you wish to use spaminex on smaller terminals, with difficulty, set this to "true".
+Any other setting will be regared as "false".

 Development
 ---
 This is partly written for personal use, and partly as a small project to begin learning the D Programming Language.
 It is my first proper D program, though still somewhat written in an idiomatic C++ style instead of an idiomatic D style.

+Licence
+---
+Copyright Dennis Katsonis, 2018

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+Version
+---
+0.1.0